Hayley Holt: Boxing career

 Holt has had two corporate boxing bouts, both in 2011, and both won by decision to raise funds for charity.
 One of her opponents was pro surfer, Paige Hareb.
 As part of her preparation, Holt trained at the boxing gym Boxing Alley in Auckland, New Zealand.

 Political aspiration

 At the 2017 general election Holt stood for the Green Party of Aotearoa New Zealand in the Helensville electorate held by retiring former Prime Minister John Key.
 She failed to be elected either for the Helensville seat or from her 14th placing on the party list.

 Personal life

-In 2020, she began a relationship with Josh Tito who is ten years her junior and is of Māori descent.
+In 2020, Holt conceived a child with her friend Josh Tito, who is ten years her junior and is of Māori descent.
 She announced in January 2020 that she was pregnant with their first child.
 On 8 May 2020 it was announced that their son had died at about 7 months' gestation.
+Following the loss of their son, Holt and Tito began a relationship.
 She experienced a miscarriage the following year.
 Holt gave birth to their second son in July 2022.
 The couple got engaged on 24 December 2022.
 In May 2024, she gave birth to another son.

 Holt has spoken publicly about her experience with alcohol addiction, sobriety, and her ADHD diagnosis.